calebbuening/6210K-VexRoboticsSpinUp/README.md

 * include - All the files involving the two api's used to interact with the robot: pros and okapi
 * src - our code
     * main.cpp - Currently contains our driver code
-    * Also includes all of COPilot - python code, model files, etc.

 ### Auton helper and AI
 * To help with theoretical code, we made an auton helper.
-Go to https://github.com/joeycurnutt/VexRoboticsAutonHelper to see/use the code
+Go to [GitHub](https://github.com/joeycurnutt/VexRoboticsAutonHelper) to see/use the code
 * We also toyed with artificial intelligence last year and acheived VRC's first active in-match Copilot

 ## Research and development branch